GigaHierz/proof-of-meditation/README.md

 # Proof of Meditation

-This app is beeing built to incentivize people to take more care of their health and emotional wellbeeing through meditation.
+This app is being built to incentivize people to take more care of their health and emotional wellbeing through meditation.
 The user will use their fitbit data to prove that they are doing the meditation.

 The business model will looks like this: